huggingface/blog/few-shot-learning-gpt-neo-and-inference-api.md

 ![few-shot-prompt](assets/22_few_shot_learning_gpt_neo_and_inference_api/few-shot-prompt.png)
 <small>Image from <a href="https://arxiv.org/abs/2005.14165" target="_blank">Language Models are Few-Shot Learners</a></small>

-If you're wondering how many training examples is a prompt worth, well, so did we, and Hugging Face researchers [Teven Le Scao](https://twitter.com/Fluke_Ellington) and [Sasha Rush](https://twitter.com/srush_nlp) ran the numbers in their ["How Many Data Points is a Promp Work?"](https://arxiv.org/abs/2103.08493) paper.

 Creating these few-shot examples can be tricky, since you need to articulate the “task” you want the model to perform through them.
 A common issue is that models, especially smaller ones, are very sensitive to the way the examples are written.

+An approach to optimize Few-Shot Learning in production is to learn a common representation for a task and then train task-specific classifiers on top of this representation.

 OpenAI showed in the [GPT-3 Paper](https://arxiv.org/abs/2005.14165) that the few-shot prompting ability improves with the number of language model parameters.

 ![few-shot-performance](assets/22_few_shot_learning_gpt_neo_and_inference_api/few-shot-performance.png)
 <small>Image from <a href="https://arxiv.org/abs/2005.14165" target="_blank">Language Models are Few-Shot Learners</a></small>

-An approach to optimize Few-Shot Learning in production is to learn a common representation for a task and then train task-specific classifiers on top of this representation.
+Let's now take a look at how at how GPT-Neo and the 🤗 Accelerated Inference API can be used to generate your own Few-Shot Learning predictions!

 ---